 I travelled extensively throughout South Africa with my own children, now seven and eight, from when they were babies.
 South Africa is without doubt, the easiest country in Africa to explore with a family.
 The fact that self-drive is so prevalent makes it perfect for family flexibility rather than following strict itineraries.
 Families don’t need and don’t experience the best of a country by following inflexible schedules but should take advantage of tailor-making what is right for them as a family.
 More and more people are personalising their holidays in accordance with their own interests and needs and to ensure everyone in the family is catered for.

 With most flights coming in overnight, you put the kids to bed and wake up in South Africa.
 Our VIP meet and greet right from the aircraft door helps ‘free up hands’ for the kids, with someone else to worry about the bags!
 It also skips queues through immigration which can take hours.
+A trip to South Africa with young kids can be wonderful as well as with older kids and teens too.
 I am keen to show families the very best of South Africa which is why I have documented some of the best spots and some of my own family’s favourite places in my Insiders Guide to Cape Town.

 DAY TRIPS FROM CAPE TOWN